userquin/vuetify-nuxt-module-types-check/README.md

 # Checking Vuetify Nuxt Module Augmentation

+This repo is using `pnpm` as package manager with a local tgz of `vuetify-nuxt-module` via `file:` protocol: the tgz has been created from the following PR https://github.com/userquin/vuetify-nuxt-module/pull/156.

 It seems there are some issues with the Vuetify Nuxt module augmentation when using VS Code or JetBrains IDE.
-Depending on the module resolution configured, the IDE will either not recognize the Vuetify module augmentation or it will not recognize the Vuetify module augmentation types.

-Node16 will not be used, the way Nuxt [module-builder](https://github.com/nuxt/module-builder) generates the types seems to break the IDEs, here we are going to report only Node and Bundler problems.
+This repo checks the behavior for:
+- Nuxt configuration
+- custom Vuetify configuration file
+- module hooks

-This repo will check the behavior for configuration and custom configuration, module hooks, runtime hooks and Vuetify augmentation ($vuetify inside Vue SFC, and script setup and Nuxt Plugins via `useNuxtApp()`) and virtual modules.
+- runtime hooks and Vuetify augmentation (`$vuetify` inside Vue SFC, and script setup and Nuxt Plugins via `useNuxtApp()`)
+- virtual modules.

 Running `pnpm nuxt prepare && vue.tsc --noEmit` works, there are no errors.

-To switch between Node10 and Bundler, update the `nuxt.config.ts` file, `experimental.typescriptBundlerResolution` and run `pnpm nuxt prepare` and restart the window (VS Code) or Vue Language Server or reopen the IDE/Project (IntelliJ/WebStorm).
+You can switch between Node10 and Bundler, update the `nuxt.config.ts` file chaining `experimental.typescriptBundlerResolution` and running `pnpm nuxt prepare`, maybe you also need to restart the window (VS Code) or Vue Language Server or reopen the IDE/Project (IntelliJ/WebStorm).

 **NOTE**: after initial installation `pnpm install`, IntelliJ/WebStorm can take some time to index the project dependencies.